-Born in Stillwater, Oklahoma, Arneshia Williams is a choreographer, educator, and performer specializing in contemporary dance and traditions of the African Diaspora.
-This genre provides a rich arena for the study of decoloniality, contemporary aesthetic practices, and spirituality.
+Born in Stillwater, Oklahoma, Arneshia Williams is a choreographer, educator, and performer specializing in traditions of the African Diaspora and contemporary dance.
+This genre provides a rich arena for the study of race, contemporary aesthetic practices, and spirituality.
 Arneshia broadens access by expanding who and how people envision themselves in dance performance, choreography, and education.

 Arneshia was a Generating Room artist for the Cowles Center for Dance and the Performing Arts and has been awarded residencies at Breck Create, Azule, New York Mills, and Gustavus College.
 Her work has been supported by Red Eye Theater, a multidisciplinary creative laboratory in Minnesota.
 To further her dance studies, she has received scholarships and fellowships from Jacob’s Pillow and American Dance Festival.
 She danced works by Jacquelyn Stokes, Minister Gail Faust, Gesel Mason, Helanius Wilkins, Larry Southall, and Teena Marie Custer.
 As a choreographer, her work has been shown as the Exchange Choreography Festival, Cowles Center/Tek Box, Gustavus College, and Flaten Art Museum.